 When the pizza is too close to the heat source

-It is most likely that the bottom of the oven’s primary heating element is to cause our pizza base to burn.
-Since the heating element is below the pizza, the pizza base will receive direct heat, and the pizza tray will overheat, causing the pizza to cook too quickly, resulting in it burning.
+It is most likely that the bottom of the oven’s primary heating element is causing our pizza base to burn.
+Since the heating element is below the pizza, the pizza base will receive direct heat, and the pizza tray will overheat, causing the pizza to cook too quickly, resulting in its burning.